sammccord/solid-pixi/README.md

 }

 /**
- * Included is a hook to access the current PIXI.Application, useful for adding update functions, or accessing the width or height
+ * Included is a hook to access the current PIXI.Application
+ * This is useful for adding tick functions, or accessing global width or height
  *
+ * Component props extend their respective PIXI class so;
+ * <Sprite x={100} /> == new Sprite().x = 100
- * All prop objects implemented in this library extend their respective PIXI class (with a few exceptions depending on the DisplayObject) so most all props are 1:1 with their PIXI properties; like x and y below.
+ * so most all props are 1:1 with their PIXI counterpart; like x and y below.
  */
 function Bunny() {
   const app = useApp();